awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ## Viewing awslogs Container Logs in CloudWatch Logs<a name="viewing_awslogs"></a>

-After your container instance role has the proper permissions to send logs to CloudWatch Logs, your container agents are updated to at least version 1\.9\.0, and you have configured and started a task with containers that use the `awslogs` log driver, your configured containers should be sending their log data to CloudWatch Logs\.
+For tasks using the EC2 launch type, after your container instance role has the proper permissions to send logs to CloudWatch Logs, your container agents are updated to at least version 1\.9\.0, and you have configured and started a task with containers that use the `awslogs` log driver, your configured containers should be sending their log data to CloudWatch Logs\.
 You can view and search these logs in the console\.

 **To view your CloudWatch Logs data for a container from the Amazon ECS console**